A Planet friendly christmas

 These are the sorts of gifts I like to receive – stuff that I can enjoy quickly, but don’t have to find space in my life to keep long term.

-The obvious choice is anything edible or drinkable!
+The obvious choice is anything edible or drinkable, whether homemade or bought!
 But other possibilities include, soaps, shampoo bars, potted herbs and candles.

 4. Invest in reusable gifts